 These gutters are available in vinyl or various types of metals (either aluminum or galvanized steel).
 Vinyl gutters are heavy and can’t be painted, however, they offer the advantage of being immune to corrosion, fading, or rusting.
 Metal gutters, particularly aluminum, are lightweight.
 Copper gutters tend to be a special order item and are considerably costlier than both metal and vinyl.
 A ten-foot section of half-round copper gutter could also be ten or even twenty times more expensive than metal or vinyl.

 Sectional gutters are the most economical option.
 If one section fails, it can be removed and replaced without affecting the remainder of the gutter system.
 Stock colors for steel gutters tend to be white and brown, although the white gutters can be painted, so there aren’t a lot of customizing options when you choose this type of gutter.
 Stock vinyl gutters are available in white and can’t be painted.
 Should water collect within the gutter system, typically because of debris, water could leak at the seams between sections and cause damage.

-Fascia Shape: Fascia style gutters are tall and narrow; they cover the whole height of the fascia.
-However, fascia form gutters are often tough to clean thanks to their increased depth.
+Fascia Shape: Fascia-style gutters are tall and narrow; they cover the whole height of the fascia.
+However, fascia from gutters are often tough to clean thanks to their increased depth.